 Fancy taking a European road trip this year?
 Here’s how to do it on a budget + some tips on the travel essentials you’ll need to prepare before you set off…I bet you’ve been looking at holidays this month, haven’t you?
 In the darkest days of January there always seems to be a surge of trips being booked and days out being organised.
 My social media is full of updates about my pals’ holiday plans.
 So, even if you weren’t already thinking about holidays, you probably are after seeing all of that, right?
 So I thought I’d share some tips today on putting together that most DIY holiday of all – a road trip.

 I love a good road trip and enjoy planning my route as much as actually taking the holiday itself.
 I did a west-to-east UK road trip a couple of years ago, starting in Blackpool and ending up in Scarborough.
-I packed so much more into that week than I would’ve if I’d stayed in one location.
+We stayed in pub accommodation and budget hotels across the country so we packed so much more into that week than we would’ve if we’d stayed in one location.
 So just imagine how much you could see if you went on a European road trip!
 I’ve been following the hashtag #RoadTripsOfEurope with Kwik Fit and am looking forward to being inspired by all the road trip photos.

 A ROAD TRIP IS GREAT BECAUSE…